cell-os/cell-os/deploy/aws/README.md

 ## Related work

-Behance has some nice work similar to this using Troposhpere and CoreOS instead of CentOS.
+Behance has some nice work similar to this using Troposphere and CoreOS instead of CentOS.
 Github repo here https://github.com/behance/mesos-cluster (note that it requires explicit access - talk to fortier@adobe.com).
 It would be worthwhile evaluating if we shouldn't try to have a common base which we can reuse.